JonathonReinhart/linux-cac-setup/README.md

 ### `openconnect-cac`
 This is a wrapper for `openconnect` which helps select the correct certificate on your CAC for authentication.
+It requires Python 2.7+

+To use it, simply put it somewhere in your `$PATH`, and execute: `openconnect-cac vpn.example.com` (with your VPN URL).
+It will invoke `p11tool` to find your CAC and allow you to select the appropriate certificate.
+(In my experience, the "CAC Email Signature Certificate" was the correct one).